pingidentity/terraform-provider-pingone/docs/resources/authorize_trust_framework_service.md

 - `content_type` (String) A string that specifies the content type of the HTTP request.
 The service will use the value of this field to set the `Content-Type` header.
 This field is optional when `service_type` is `HTTP`.
 - `headers` (Attributes Set) A set of objects that specify the headers to include in the HTTP request.
 This field is optional when `service_type` is `HTTP`. (see [below for nested schema](#nestedatt--service_settings--headers))
 - `input_mappings` (Attributes List) A list of objects that specify configuration settings for the input mappings to use for the service.
 Input mappings may be attribute based, or input based.
 This field is required when `service_type` is `CONNECTOR`. (see [below for nested schema](#nestedatt--service_settings--input_mappings))
-- `maximum_concurrent_requests` (Number) An integer that specifies the number of maximum concurrent requests to the service.
-The value must be greater than or equal to `1`.
-- `maximum_requests_per_second` (Number) A floating point number that specifies the number of maximum requests per second to the service.
-The value must be greater than `0`.
 - `schema_version` (Number) An integer that specifies the schema version of the connector template.
 This field is optional when `service_type` is `CONNECTOR`.
-- `timeout_milliseconds` (Number) An integer that specifies the timeout, in milliseconds, when attempting connection to the service.
-The value must be between `0` and `3000`.
 - `tls_settings` (Attributes) An object that specifies configuration settings when connecting to the service using TLS.
 This field is required when `service_type` is `HTTP`. (see [below for nested schema](#nestedatt--service_settings--tls_settings))
 - `url` (String) A string that specifies the URL of the HTTP service.
 This field is required when `service_type` is `HTTP`.
 - `verb` (String) A string that specifies the HTTP method to use.
 This field is required when `service_type` is `HTTP`.
 Options are `DELETE`, `GET`, `HEAD`, `POST`, `PUT`.